shivaylamba/climberrankings/README.md

+# Climber Rankings

 Climber Rankings compares riders' performances on climbs and maintains leaderboards ranking performances against each other.

+## Design

 [Strava's API](http://developers.strava.com/docs/reference/) provides the ability to request the [overall and yearly leaderboards](https://developers.strava.com/docs/reference/#api-Segments-getLeaderboardBySegmentId).
-Upon being started, Climber Rankings reads in a list of climbs and begins backfilling the segment details and *full* leaderboards for every climb specified, writing the results into a local database.
+Upon being started, Climber Rankings reads in a list of climbs from its config and begins backfilling the segment details and *full* leaderboards for every climb specified, writing the results into a local database.

 Climber Rankings takes care to only query Strava at a rate of 300 req/15min - Strava allows for 600 req/15min, but only 30k requests for a 24 hour period.
 By querying at 300 req/15min, Climber Rankings can run continuously and not exceed rate limits.
-Furthermore, to maintain freshness, the first N*4 requests to Strava are requests for the first page of the overall and yearly male/female leaderboards for the N climbs Climber Rankings is configured to rank (except when a new climb is added, at which point the request for the segment details of the climb is given priority).
+Furthermore, to maintain freshness, the first N * 4 requests to Strava are requests for the first page of the overall and yearly male/female leaderboards for the N climbs Climber Rankings is configured to rank.

 When storing the leaderboard information in the database, Climber Rankings applies the '[PERF](https://scheibo.github.com/perf)' formula to come up with